 So, for $30 you get all of what your kid needs and nothing more than that.
 I consider this a huge plus.
 The reason I recommend it for 8 and older is because it’s rather small.
 As such, it’s easy for young kids to lose.
 That’s a lesson I’ve already learned more than once (unfortunately).

 Final Thoughts: Ultimately, the SanDisk is the most professional option in this space.
-The software works well, the battery lasts a long time, and the interface is easy-to-use.
+The software works well, the battery lasts a long time, the product is high quality, and the interface is easy-to-use.

 - Quality Sound